Daniel Chapter 4

 4:11 The tree grew, and was strong, and the height of it reached to the sky, and the sight of it to the end of all the earth:

-4:12 The leaves of it were fair, and the fruit was plentiful, and its food was for all: the beasts of the field had shade under it, and the birds of the sky lived in the branches of it, and all flesh was fed from it.
+4:12 The leaves of it were fair, and the fruit was plentiful, and its food was for all: the animals of the field had shade under it, and the birds of the sky lived in the branches of it, and all flesh was fed from it.

 4:13 I looking in the visions of my head on my bed, and observed, a watcher a holy one descended from Heaven;

-4:14 He shouted aloud, and said this, Cut down the tree, and cut off its branches, shake off its leaves, and scatter its fruit: let the beasts get out from under it, and the birds from its branches:
+4:14 He shouted aloud, and said this, Cut down the tree, and cut off its branches, shake off its leaves, and scatter its fruit: let the animals get out from under it, and the birds from its branches:

-4:15 But leave the stump of its roots in the earth, [secured] with a band of iron and bronze, in the tender grass of the field; and let it be washed with the dew of the heavens, and let its share be with the beasts in the grass of the earth:
+4:15 But leave the stump of its roots in the earth, [secured] with a band of iron and bronze, in the tender grass of the field; and let it be washed with the dew of the heavens, and let its share be with the animals in the grass of the earth:

 4:17 This matter is by the decree of the watchers, and the commanded by the word of the holy ones: so that